hantsy/quarkus-sandbox/docs/jakarta-data.md

 Hint the *Generate your application* button, then download the generated project archive, and extract the files into your local disk, then import into your favorite IDE, eg. JetBrains Intellij IDEA.

-Open the *pom.xml* file in the project root, and add the following dependencies.
+Expands the project folder, open the *pom.xml* file in the project root, and add the following dependencies.

 ```xml
 <properties>